mnemnion/JLpeg.jl/docs/src/index.md

 (`\emp[TAB]`) respectively.

 Public variable names from `JLpeg` will always refer to the values they have in the module.
-Any other variable will be escaped, so it will have the expected meaning.
+Any other variable will be escaped, so it will have the expected meaning in context.

 To give an example, this rule: